creatorfromhell/track-dev/Standards.md

 ## Trackr Unused & Deprecated Functions
 * Any unused functions should be marked as deprecated using a PHPDoc Comment with the @deprecated tag.
-* Deprecated methods shall be removed after being deprecated for a no more and no less than one Trackr release.
+* Deprecated methods shall be removed after being deprecated for no more and no less than one Trackr release.
 * In the event that majority of the Trackr users would like a deprecated method to stay;
   * It may be unmarked as deprecated,
   * or it may stay in the Trackr source longer than one release.